 Describe the broader implications of your results.
 This is the place for bold predictions, and for humble speculation.
+As an editor I've found that most Discussion sections are too long in papers submitted for review.

 General principles: Economy, symmetry and elegance